 Hartland Emporium – 1970 (Photo courtesy of Cheryl Plummer Vigue)

-With it’s distinctive red coat & white trim and “Dutch Boy Paints” sign, the Hartland Emporium stood out in Hartland’s landscape.
+With its distinctive exterior red coat of paint, white trim and “Dutch Boy Paints” sign, the Hartland Emporium stood out in Hartland’s landscape.

 Hartland Emporium – 1970 (Photo courtesy of Phil Russell)